Italian cuisine: Tuscany

-Tuscan cuisine is celebrated for its simplicity and focus on fresh, high-quality ingredients such as olive oil, legumes, and meats.
-Simplicity is central to the this cuisine.
+Tuscan cuisine is celebrated for its simplicity and focus on fresh ingredients such as olive oil, legumes, and meats.
+Simplicity is central to this cuisine.

-Some of Tuscany's classic dishes are rooted in cucina povera (cuisine of the poor), a cuisine that emphasises seasonal ingredients and straightforward flavours over complex sauces and spices.
+Some of Tuscany's classic dishes are rooted in cucina povera ('cuisine of the poor'), a cuisine that emphasises seasonal ingredients and straightforward flavours over complex sauces and spices.
 One example is ribollita, a notable soup whose name literally means 'reboiled'.
 Ribollita was originally made by reheating (i.e. reboiling) the leftover minestrone or vegetable soup from the previous day.
 There are many variations, but ingredients often include leftover bread, cannellini beans, and inexpensive vegetables such as carrot, cabbage, beans, silverbeet, cavolo nero, onion, and olive oil.

 Another of the cuisine's simple staples is the lampredotto, made from tripe.
 The classic preparation of the sandwich requires boiling the tripe with carrots, celery, tomato, and salt.
 Then, it is served with a sauce of parsley, garlic, capers, and oil.
 The sandwich is held together with michetta bread.